-ENISA may provide guidance on how to insure the security of information based on the workflows associated with the activities described in the EUCC scheme.
+ENISA may provide in cooperation with the ECCG guidance on how to ensure the security of information based on the workflows associated with the activities described in the EUCC scheme.

 Security of information is key in cybersecurity related activities.
 All cybersecurity certification related activities fall into the latter.